haviethung3004/asa-parse-acl-to-fortinet/README.md

 ## Author

-Developed by [dsu979](mailto:your-email@example.com).
-For support or queries, contact the author or create an issue in this repository.
+For support or queries, contact dsu979 or create an issue in this repository.